4 Searching the Literature

 Sometimes you need to get oriented quickly.
 You’re brainstorming a new project, checking whether an idea is feasible, or trying to understand what literature exists before committing to a formal review.
 This is where “quick and dirty” searching comes in.

 I use that term deliberately.
 These are not rigorous, comprehensive searches.
-They’re exploratory—designed to give you a sense of the landscape, not a complete map of it.
+They’re exploratory, designed to give you a sense of the landscape, not a complete map of it.

+The goal of exploratory searching is to answer questions like: Has anyone studied this topic before?
+What terminology do researchers use, who are the key authors, what journals publish on this topic, and what are the main debates or controversies?
+Where are the obvious gaps?
 You’re not trying to find everything.
 You’re trying to learn enough to decide whether to proceed and, if so, how to structure a more rigorous search.

 GOOGLE SCHOLAR: YOUR FRENEMY